mkschreder/juci/README.md

-juci Express (or just JuCi)
+LUCI-Express (or just JuCi)
 ------------

-JUCI is a javascript interface for broadband routers.
+JUCI is a JavaScript-based web interface for broadband routers running Iopsys OpenWRT.

 JUCI is built with html5, angularjs and bootstrap:

 ![Mobile](/media/screenshot.jpg?raw=true "Mobile Login Page")

-JUCI is themeable and fully mobile-ready (responsive):
+JUCI is theme-able and fully mobile-ready (responsive):

 ![Mobile](/media/mobile.jpg)

 JUCI includes a nodejs server which you can do for local testing and for forwarding jsonrpc calls to your router during testing (server.js).